wick-ed/timely/README.md

 #### DESCRIPTION

-Using **track** one can track the start of work on a certain ticket or issue.
-This will result in a timestamp indicating the start of time tracking for a certain ticket related task.
+The **track** command tracks an activity you just started This activity has to be in relation to an identifier such as a ticket ID from your ticket system.
-**track** is a standalone command in itself.
-Every tracked activity will automatically end with the next execution of the **track** command.
+Although this is only to structure your tracked times, it will be used when interaction with an actual ticket system.

 #### EXAMPLES

-Start tracking your work on ticket `SOMEPROJECT-42` leaving a comment
+Start tracking your work on ticket `FOO-42` leaving a comment
 ```
-timely track SOMEPROJECT-42 Starting to work on issue 42
+timely track FOO-42 Doing some stuff now
 ```

-## show
+### show

 #### NAME